The findings were released by the independent peacebuilding group in the capital, Manila, on Tuesday (2 October).

 On 23 May 2017, one of these groups launched an attack on Marawi, in Mindanao.

-Fighting between government forces and the militants of the IS-affiliated Maute Group resulted in the destruction of 40 per cent of the city while 98 per cent of the population were forcibly displaced.
+Fighting between government forces and the militants of the IS-affiliated Maute Group resulted in the destruction of 40 per cent of the city, while 98 per cent of the population were forcibly displaced.
 Militants entered homes and set buildings on fire, including a cathedral and a Protestant-run college.

 “We heard and read truly amazing stories of how the Muslims protected us and helped Christians avoid an almost certain death.
 Now Christians are helping thousands of Muslims who have fled from Marawi.
 These are indisputable signs that there is no religious war,” they said in a statement.

-Meanwhile the new Bangsamoro Organic Law, signed by President Rodrigo Duterte in July this year, is to facilitate the creation of an autonomous Muslim region and is seen as key to ending almost 50 years of conflict in Mindanao.
+The new Bangsamoro Organic Law, signed by President Rodrigo Duterte in July this year, is to facilitate the creation of an autonomous Muslim region and is seen as key to ending almost 50 years of conflict in Mindanao.